 Certain matters submitted to a vote of stockholders are considered to be "routine" items upon which brokerage firms may vote in their discretion on behalf of their customers if such customers have not furnished voting instructions within a specified period of time prior to the Annual Meeting.
 On those matters determined to be "non-routine," brokerage firms that have not received instructions from their customers would not have discretion to vote.
-Proposals 1, 2 and 3 are "non-routine" matters.
+Proposal 1, 2 and 3 are "non-routine" matters.
 Accordingly, if your broker holds shares that you own in "street name," the broker may not vote your shares on either Proposal 1, 2 or 3 without receiving instructions from you.
 The broker may vote your shares on Proposal 4 even if the broker does not receive instructions from you.
 In the election of directors, the ten nominees who receive the greatest number of affirmative votes will be elected to the Board of Directors.
-In order to approve the proposal to amend the Company's Certificate of Incorporation, the proposal to increase the number of shares available for grant under the Company's 2008 Equity Incentive Plan and the proposal to ratify the appointment of Ernst & Young LIP, the "yes" votes cast in favor of each proposal must exceed the "no" votes cast against the proposal.
-If you do not vote in person or vote via the Internet or by telephone, or sign and return a proxy, your shares will not be counted as "yes" votes or "no" votes on any proposal to be voted on.
-Similarly, an abstention or broker non-vote will not affect the outcome of the vote on any of the proposals to be acted upon at the Annual Meeting.
+In order to approve the proposal to amend the Company's Certificate of Incorporation, the proposal to increase the number of shares available for grant under the Company's 2008 Equity Incentive Plan and the proposal to ratify the appointment of Ernst & Young LLP, the "yees" votes cast in favor of each proposal must exceed the "no" votes cast against the proposal.
+If you do not vote in person or vote will hot affect the outcome of the vote on any of the proposals to be acted upon at the Annual Meeting.